rethinkdb/rethinkdb-example-bottle-ember-todo/README.md

 * Edit a todo or mark a todo as done
 * Delete a todo

-_Outstanding issues_: When editing a todo, a `PUT` request is sent after each typed character.
+_Open issues_: when editing a todo, a `PUT` request is sent after each typed character.
 This could be improved to send a request is only once when Enter is pressed (pull requests welcome!)

 # Complete stack #